jsdelivrbot/nu-ashworld/README.md

 ## Next step:

-Refresh the world data.
-Investigate bidirectional websockets in 0.19 or HTTP push or something.
+- [ ] Investigate bidirectional websockets in 0.19
+- [ ] Time-based HP regeneration
+- [ ] Only fight when you have some HP
+- [ ] Levels